Byram H. Ozer, M.D., Ph.D.

 - Center for Cancer Research

 - Bethesda, MD 20892

-Dr. Ozer is a neuro-oncologist who cares for patients with rare brain and spine tumors as part of the NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors) program at the NCI Center for Cancer Research's Neuro-Oncology Branch (NOB).
+Dr. Ozer is a neuro-oncologist who cares for patients with rare brain and spine tumors as part of the NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors) program at the Neuro-Oncology Branch (NOB).
 His interests encompass clinical research—designing clinical trial protocols to test new therapeutics and novel combinations—as well as translational research that uses scientific advancements to understand the cellular processes underlying tumor development and progression.
 These interests span disciplines, and Dr. Ozer works with diverse groups of clinical and scientific collaborators in neurosurgery, neuropathology, radiation oncology, neuro-radiology, and genetic counseling.

 Areas of Expertise